fortrabbit/help/docs/403-errors.md

 ## It could also be something on our side

 It is also possible — although less likely - that this error is caused by a network, hardware or configuration issue on our side, your hosting provider.
-Please check our status page under [status.fortrabbit.com](https://status.fortrabit.com) if there are any ongoing maintenance windows or service issues known.
+Please check our status page under [status.fortrabbit.com](https://status.fortrabbit.com) if there are any ongoing maintenance windows or service issues known.

 ## Contacting support

-Whether your investigation (see above) leads to possible service issues at our side or you are stuck in debugging the issue on your own, don't hesitate to contact us.
+Whether your investigation (see above) leads to possible service issues on our side, or you are stuck debugging the issue on your own, don't hesitate to contact us.

 Please include logs and additional information with your support request.